chegecjay-rgb/btc-coop-solvency/README.md

 ## Current status

-This repository is a research and development prototype.
+This repository is a development prototype.
 It is not production software.

 The current implementation has a green Foundry test suite and includes: